 Myth I have a medical condition, so I can't be a donor.
 Fact Anyone, regardless of age or medical history, can sign up to be a donor.
 The transplant team will determine at an individual's time of death whether donation is possible.
-There are very few conditions that would prevent a person from becoming a donor, such as HIV infection, active cancer, or a systemic infection.
-You should still consider registering.
 Even with an illness, you may be able to donate your organs or tissues.
-Myth Fact I'm too old to be a donor.
-There's no age limit to organ donation.
+Myth I'm too old to be a donor.
+Fact There's no age limit to organ donation.
 To date, the oldest donor in the U.S. was age 93.
 What matters is the health and condition of your organs when you die.
-Myth Fact , I don't think my religion supports donation.
-Most major religions in the United States support organ donation and consider donation as the final act of love and generosity toward others.
-Myth Fact If they see I'm a donor at the hospital, they won't try to save my life.
-When you are sick or injured and admitted to a hospital, the one and only priority is to save your life.
+Myth I don't think my religion supports donation.
+Fact Most major religions in the United States support organ donation and consider donation as the final act of love and generosity toward others.
+Myth If they see I'm a donor at the hospital, they won't try to save my life.
+Fact When you are sick or injured and admitted to a hospital, the one and only priority is to save your life.
 Period.
 Donation doesn't become a possibility until all lifesaving methods have failed.